WenqiJiang/wenqijiang.github.io/_pages/recruiting.md

 author_profile: true
 ---

 The Future Computing Lab (FCL) at NUS is looking for **multiple** highly qualified Ph.D. students, starting in Fall 2026.
 Please apply through the [official application channel](https://www.comp.nus.edu.sg/programmes/pg/phdcs/application/) and mention my name in your application.
-Admissions at NUS School of Computing are mostly decided by the committee, because the department encourages first-year PhD students to rotate across groups before choosing their advisor by the end of the first semster.
-Thus, reaching out to me in advance may not give you an advantage unless there is an execptional match.
-The committee will get in touch with you if we find you as a strong candidate after reviewing your application.
+Admissions at NUS School of Computing are mostly decided by the committee instead of a single professor.
+Thus, reaching out to me in advance may not give you an advantage unless there is an exceptional match.
+The committee will get in touch with you if we find you as a strong candidate after reviewing your application (see FAQ below).
+After you submit your application, please fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSdTOdF2OL1FdwiKUgV3Cnsa6yLihKaJYoGkr70aZgmF_8iySQ/viewform?usp=header) to make sure that I am aware of your application.

 Postdoc and intern positions may be available to outstanding candidates.
 Please checkout these positions later on, as we will only able to make offers after I join NUS.